 Recognizing that you are stressed is the first step to managing your mental and physical health.
 Understanding the correlation between stress and your health is key to preventing disease or long-term distress.

-The following techniques may help to manage stress, as well as alleviating physical symptoms and improving cognition.
+The following techniques may help to manage stress, as well as alleviate physical symptoms and improve cognition.

 Practicing a relaxation technique could therefore minimize both stress and its consequential medical disorders.

-Talking through a problem can help to make solutions clearer, as well as equipping you with the tools to manage stress in future.
+Talking through a problem can help to make solutions clearer, as well as equip you with the tools to manage stress in the future.

 Facing stress leads to a helpful biological response that allows our bodies to cope with difficult situations short term.

-However, excessive stress can lead to short term health complaints as well as long-term medical conditions.
-Seeking in person or online therapy is an excellent way to recognize and manage stress to protect your physical and emotional wellbeing.
+However, excessive stress can lead to short-term health complaints as well as long-term medical conditions.
+Seeking in-person or online therapy with Calmerry is an excellent way to recognize and manage stress to protect your physical and emotional well-being.